hashicorp/terraform-website/content/source/docs/enterprise/api/admin/index.html.md

 sidebar_current: "docs-enterprise2-api-admin"
 ---

-# Terraform Enterprise Admin API Documentation
+# Private Terraform Enterprise Admin API Documentation

 -> **Note**: These API endpoints are in beta and are subject to change.

-Terraform Enterprise provides an API to allow administrators to configure and support their installation.
+Private Terraform Enterprise provides an API to allow administrators to configure and support their installation.

 See the navigation sidebar for the list of available endpoints.